SilasMarvin/wasmind/docs/src/developer-guide/message-patterns.md

 }
 ```

-This design gives actors complete flexibility in choosing what to listen to, enabling powerful coordination patterns.
+This design gives actors flexibility in choosing what to listen to, enabling various coordination patterns.

 ## The Message Trait (Optional Convenience)